 However, Adam Levy has recently passed his viva with flying colours & left us, after working on a project I had been wanting to do for a couple of decades:

 The errors in GCMs (and indeed the related models used for weather forecasting) are often a matter of features being displaced.
 This is a particular problem for rainfall at low latitudes because it has smaller scales than e.g. temperature & because the physics that creates it has strong positive feedbacks on location.
 And of course much of the impacts of climate change will be felt through moisture availability rather than just temperature.

-Adam Levy is now working on ways to correct these errors of location, adapting software used to line up ("register") brain scans for quantitative analysis, supervised by Myles Allen & me here in AOPP, and Mark Jenkinson, who is a leading authority on such software, in FMRIB.
-The point is not just to say "Oh, the error would be less if this rainband were in the right place like this" (though quantifying "doing the wrong thing" v "doing the right thing but in the wrong place" may be useful to GCM development work), but to apply transformations derived from the present-day mean to both projections of the future & simulations of the past.
-We hope that in both these cases it will bring the GCMs together.
-This will make the results more consistent and physically-based, so reducing uncertainty for the future, and increasing potential to detect past changes in observations.
+So Adam worked on ways to correct these errors of location, adapting software used to line up ("register") brain scans for quantitative analysis, supervised by Myles Allen & me here in AOPP, and Mark Jenkinson, who is a leading authority on such software, in FMRIB.
+The point is not just to say "Oh, the error would be less if this rainband were in the right place like this" (though we hope quantifying "doing the wrong thing" v "doing the right thing but in the wrong place" will be useful to GCM development work), but to apply transformations derived from the present-day mean to both projections of the future & simulations of the past.
+We hoped that in both these cases it will bring the GCMs together.
+This would make the results more consistent and physically-based, so reducing uncertainty for the future, and increasing potential to detect past changes in observations.

 My other employer, their library catalogue & observational data.

 Part of the point of my being in Oxford is to help communication between Oxford & the MO, so if you're a colleague at either end &, say, are wondering if there's someone at the other end worth contacting about something, do please ask me.